Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 27:1–29:22; Psalm 133

 Passing the Torch

-At the proper time, a parent, coach, church, business, or other organization needs to pass the torch of leadership to the next generation.
-The success or failure to entrust responsibilities to them is essential for the future health and hope of a family or organization.
 If we Christians are careful in handing over responsibilities, we can help promote and sustain God’s blessings and prosperity.
 How do we do this?
 Lessons from the life of King David will help us.

-Make a Safe Transition
+Making a Safe Transition

-Push for Commitment
+Pushing for a Commitment

 Before they oversee the project, David wants the leaders of Israel to commit themselves in wholehearted obedience to the LORD.
 David says,